 While gold and inflation might not be a perfect inflation hedge, gold stocks have become a value play.

 This year I have bought BTG, CMCL, EGO, KGC, KL, SBSW and indirectly more names through the ETFs GDX and GDXJ.
 They’ve become my second largest holding sector after energy stocks.
-Sometimes you have to wait a little for the thesis to pan out.
+There was a shakeout in May, but only time will tell how this plays out.

 Sadly I can’t say the same about silver stocks.
 I haven’t seen any good deals, but there might be some out there.
 Let me know if you find any high conviction plays.